 There was also a point in time when I decided suicide was not an option.
-Before this point, I was told it was important to get to this point but I couldn’t understand how this was possible – surely for every human being on earth it’s an option?
-Maybe not a serious one, but it’s there?!
-Once I did get to the point where I decided it wasn’t an option, I began to fight for a better life.
+Before this point, I was told it was important to get to this point but I couldn’t understand how this was possible – I thought to myself “surely, for every human being on earth it’s an option?
+Maybe not a serious one, but it’s there?!“ Once I did get to the point where I decided it wasn’t an option, I began to fight for a better life.
 There is no continuum, suicide is either an option or it’s not.

 In truth we are all different and it’s far more fun to celebrate those differences than set up barriers and fence people into categories.